amirrezaask/dotfiles/bin/README.md

 - Git: Awesome git interface ( adding files, diff, commit , push )
 - Cheat: shortcut for cheat.sh
 - Tags: expands to tags needed for current window.
-- Search/s: searches for a symbol based on language semantics.
+- Search/s: searches for a symbol based on language semantics.
 - desktop file to have acme in your applications menu

 ## TO INSTALL